Kenning

 Adding new implementations

 For more details and examples on how the Kenning framework can be adjusted and enhanced, follow the Kenning documentation.
-Implemented methods can be also overriden, if neccessary.
+Implemented methods can be also overridden, if necessary.

 Most of the base classes implement form_argparse and from_argparse methods.
 The former creates an argument parser and a group of arguments specific to the base class.
 The latter creates an object of the class based on the arguments from argument parser.